 Who the hell makes a lentil soup when it’s eighty-something degrees out?……………… I do

 I love the idea of making this soup with different types of mushrooms or different legume (mung beans should be nice too).
-In LA you can find a huge selection of mushrooms at LA Funghi, they have a stand in the farmers markets.)
+In LA you can find a huge selection of mushrooms at LA Funghi, they have a stall in the farmers markets.)

 Earthy French lentil and mushroom soup